-Amongst the rolling hills of Pokolbin in the Hunter Valley, Harkam Winery has been producing wine for nearly 20 years.
+Amongst the rolling hills of Pokolbin in the Hunter Valley, Harkham Winery has been producing wine for nearly 20 years.
 This small, family-run affair still uses traditional techniques - including hand-picking the fruit - to craft wines with minimal intervention.

-The vineyard's newly opened restaurant is emblematic of the Harkam way, a discerning yet warm space that serves elegant twists on hearty favourites.
+The vineyard's newly opened restaurant is emblematic of the Harkham way, a discerning yet warm space that serves elegant twists on hearty favourites.
 Here, head chef Shaun Nash shares his recipes for traditional meatballs, which you'll find on the winery's evergreen menu.

 Ingredients